A carbon-rich atmosphere on a windy pulsar planet: Conclusion

 Other mechanisms of carbon enrichment pose their own challenges.
 For example, the helium dominated, hydrogen poor, and carbon enriched composition of PSR J2322-2650b is reminiscent of R Coronae Borealis stars and dustless hydrogen-deficient carbon stars, which are believed to result from mergers of He and CO white dwarfs \citep{webbink_1984,saio_2002}.
 However, the rarity of RCB/dLHdC stars and the necessity of invoking three stars makes them unlikely progenitors, and the measured C/O and C/N ratios of these stars (12--81 and 4--130 respectively; \cite{mehla_2025}) are still lower than the very high minimum values we obtain.
 The triple alpha process, which fuses helium into carbon, creates AGB ``carbon stars'' with C/O ratios of up to $\sim$several \citep{abia_2008}, but not the C/O $>$ 100 inferred from our data.
 Carbon stars have a dusty outflow rich in carbon grains \citep{di_criscienzo_2013}, providing a further source of carbon enrichment, but further modelling is required to explain how this carbon ultimately ends up in a Jupiter-mass object.
 More spectroscopic observations of ultra-low-mass black widow companions (``Tidarrens'') are needed to determine whether PSR J2322-2650b's composition is unusual or representative of the class.
+We particularly encourage observations of PSR J1719-1438, which has a similar mass but a far higher minimum density of 21 g/cm$^3$, leading \cite{bailes_2011} to suggest it is an ultralow-mass carbon white dwarf.